-Appointed to the AssetCo plc board in October 2012, Mark's previous directorships include Autologic Holdings plc, Newbury Racecourse plc, Nationwide Accident Repair Services plc, and GPG (UK) Holdings plc, which was the UK investment arm of Guinness Peat Group plc.
+Appointed to the AssetCo plc board in October 2012, Mark was previously an executive director of GPG (UK) Holdings plc which was the UK investment arm of Guinness Peat Group plc.
+He currently sits on the boards of Northgate plc and National Milk Records plc.